sourav-bk/Golang/Topic/Http-REST-GraphQL.md

 - ***Server →*** processes requests and sends responses

 - ***Request:***

     -> Header

       - The start line includes a method name
       - a request URI
       - the protocol version

     -> Body
-A body consists of data in any forma.
-The format must match that specified by the Content-Type header

-    - Body